AhmedSeemalK/Enterprise-Inference/ida/README.md

 --cpu-or-gpu <c/g>: Specify whether to run on CPU or GPU.
 `````

-Execute the following command to initiate the automation:
+Execute the following command to initiate the AI Inference Deployment Suite:
 ```
    bash inference-as-auto-deploy.sh
 ```
 ## Main Menu
-When you run the automation, you will be presented with a main menu with the following options:
+When you run the AI Inference Deployment Suite  you will be presented with a main menu with the following options:
 ```
 ----------------------------------------------------------
 |  Intel AI for Enterprise Inference                      |